sigmorphon/sigmorphon.github.io/sharedtasks/2020/task1.md

 files.
 Each example occupies a single line and consists of a grapheme sequence, a tab character, and the corresponding phone sequence.
 The phone sequences have been automatically tokenzed using the [`segments` library](https://github.com/cldf/segments).
+These are followed by another tab character, then a count derived from [Wortschatz](https://wortschatz.uni-leipzig.de), which you may choose to use as an additional feature in your system.
 The following shows three lines from the Romanian data set:

     antonim	a n t o n i m	808